streamnative/pulsarctl/README.md

 go build -o pulsarctl main.go
 ```

+## Optional pulsarctl configurations

+If you want to enable autocompletion in shell, see [enable_completion](docs/en/enable_completion.md).

 ## Project Status

 The following is an incomplete list of features that are not yet implemented: